hangjoo/cartoonGAN_pytorch/readme.md

 ## How to train models

-1. If you want to train models, save the cartoon image set in "Data/cartoon/1/" directory. and also save the real image set in "Data/real/0" directory.
+1. If you want to train models, put the cartoon image set in "Data/cartoon/1/" directory. and put the real image set in "Data/real/0" directory.
-2. Open the Train.py and edit the parameters at line 20-48.
+2. Open the Train.py and edit the parameters at line 20-41.
 3. Execute Train.py.
 (It takes a very long time, so I recommend using it as a background task.)